oci-landing-zones/oci-landing-zone-operating-entities/README.md

 The objective of the **OCI Open LZ** is to **increase OCI security and scalability** while **reducing the design and implementation timelines, associated costs, and efforts** - with the following artifacts:
 1. **[Blueprints](#select-your-blueprint)**: Complete landing zone **designs** with **100% declarative IaC runtime models**, ready to onboard organizations and their functional divisions &ndash; identified as **Op**erating **En**tities **(OEs)**.
 2. **[Workloads Extensions](/workload-extensions/readme.md)**: for reducing your time-to-production with ready-made designs and pre-built IaC configurations on common workloads.
-3. **[Enablement Activities](#enablement-activities):** for our customers, partners, independent software vendors (ISV), and the general IT community to create, configure, and run OCI landing zones with best practices and lower efforts.
+3. **[Add-ons](/addons/readme.md):** to help our customers, partners, independent software vendors (ISV), and the general IT community to create, configure, and run OCI landing zones with best practices and lower efforts.

 &nbsp;